TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-11-1.rst

 * https://github.com/TYPO3-Solr/ext-solr/commit/7b0e77c2680d9dea7861f7bcd33abc1e8664f289
 * https://github.com/TYPO3-Solr/ext-solr/pull/2972

-Scheduler task to optimize solr cores
+Scheduler task to optimize Solr cores
 -------------------------------------

 This task allows you to optimize the indexes of given cores for a site at a planned time.